-I’m incredibly optimistic about the long-term potential of raw food nutrition.
+I’m optimistic about the long-term potential of raw food nutrition.
 It takes a lot of education and testing to adapt to it, mainly because our bodies have been clogged with toxicity from eating an unnatural diet.
 The longer I stick with this diet, the better it feels.
-I’m much more awake and alert mentally and intuitively, and emotionally it’s like I’m just now discovering what being human is supposed to feel like.
+I’m more awake and alert mentally and intuitively, and emotionally it’s like I’m just now discovering what being human is supposed to feel like.

 The funny thing is that my social life has improved dramatically since going raw.
-Although some people expressed concern that this lifestyle would cramp their social lives, my experience has been just the opposite.
-With the increase in mental and emotional clarity and the ability to read people more easily, socializing is a lot more fun.
+Although some people expressed concern that this lifestyle would cramp their social lives, my experience has been the opposite.
+With the increase in mental and emotional clarity and the ability to read people more easily, socializing is more fun.
 Consequently, I intentionally spend more time interacting with people, and I enjoy it now more than ever.

 Going raw was one of the best decisions I ever made.